Henry Williams (missionary): Controversy over land purchases

-Hone Heke and the Flagstaff War
+Hōne Heke and the Flagstaff War

 In 1845 George Grey arrived in New Zealand to take up his appointment as Governor.
-At this time Hone Heke challenged the authority of the British, beginning by cutting down the flagstaff on Flagstaff Hill at Kororāreka.
+At this time Hōne Heke challenged the authority of the British, beginning by cutting down the flagstaff on Flagstaff Hill at Kororāreka.
 On this flagstaff the flag of the United Tribes of New Zealand had previously flown, now the Union Jack was hoisted; hence the flagstaff symbolised the grievances of Heke and his allies as to changes that had followed the signing of the Treaty of Waitangi.

 After the battle of Te Ahuahu Heke went to his pā at Kaikohe to recover from his wounds.
 He was visited by Williams and Robert Burrows, who hoped to persuade Heke to end the fighting.
-During the Flagstaff War Williams also wrote letters to Hone Heke in further attempts to persuade Heke and Kawiti to cease the conflict.
-In 1846, following the battles at Ōhaeawai pā and Ruapekapeka pā, Hone Heke and Te Ruki Kawiti sought to end the Flagstaff War; with Tāmati Wāka Nene acting as an intermediary, they agreed peace terms with Governor Grey.
+During the Flagstaff War Williams also wrote letters to Hōne Heke in further attempts to persuade Heke and Kawiti to cease the conflict.
+In 1846, following the battles at Ōhaeawai pā and Ruapekapeka pā, Hōne Heke and Te Ruki Kawiti sought to end the Flagstaff War; with Tāmati Wāka Nene acting as an intermediary, they agreed peace terms with Governor Grey.